-This new work by Theatre Replacement and Spreafico Eckly (Norway) runs with this assumption and uses a 2006 magazine article written by David Foster Wallace about tennis phenomenon Roger Federer to explore how social awareness has shifted over the last 13 years.
+This new work by Theatre Replacement and Spreafico Eckly (Norway) runs with this assumption and uses a 2006 magazine article from the New York Times Magazine to explore how social awareness has shifted over the last 13 years.

 This monologue for two people, an actor and a sound designer, asks you to observe a creature — a creature whose voice is being repeatedly modulated through digital means — try to reconcile a 13-year-old piece of writing with their conflicted contemporary condition.
 It’s a surgical though meandering task that questions how much a shifting social context should influence the reading of the written word.